 Please forget all the protests.
 Lay down the defensive accusations of “too much bureaucracy” and “it doesn’t work here”.
 IT Service Management and ITIL are more relevant than ever to today’s IT.
 Here’s five quick reasons why:

 - IT is all about services.
 ITIL clarified this over 20 years ago while most of us were lost in the technological components.
 The only, real value from IT is our ability to string together IT assets in a harmonious mix that actually works.
 This is what we call an IT service.

-- The lifecycle of IT services is key to ensure ongoing, structurally sound IT.
-From strategy to delivery, we must establish a well-functioning organization, building independent functionality while understanding interdependency.
-ITIL’s service lifecycle gives us a framework for just that.
+- The Service Value System and Chain of ITIL is key to ensure ongoing, structurally sound IT.
+From opportunity to delivered value, we must establish a well-functioning organization, building independent functionality while understanding interdependency.
+ITIL’s best-practice guidance gives us a framework for just that.
 And in turn, works in a complementary manner with other frameworks such as Agile, DevOps and Lean IT.

 - Understanding and supporting the break-fix of IT remains (unfortunately) one of our critical areas of IT work.
 While not tolerating the breaks, we do need to deliver efficient and effective Incident, Problem and Change Management.
 Many misunderstandings remain here – ITIL can help.

 - Clarifying our IT-offering is vital.
 How is our customer to understand what we do if we cannot present it in a clear and credible fashion?
 ITIL helps clarify this with its emphasis on Portfolio and Catalog management.
 Get your offering in order.